dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 Modifying the chart type

-Here’s a confusing statement for you: A ChartObject object acts as a container for
+Here's a confusing statement for you: A ChartObject object acts as a container for

 a Chart object.
 Read that a few times, and it might actually make sense.

-To modify a chart with VBA, you don’t have to activate the chart.
+To modify a chart with VBA, you don't have to activate the chart.
 Rather, the Chart

 method can return the chart contained in the ChartObject.
 Are you thoroughly confused yet?
 The following two procedures have the same effect: They change

 the chart named Chart 1 to an area chart.
 The first procedure activates the chart

 first and then works with the active chart.
-The second procedure doesn’t activate
+The second procedure doesn't activate

 the chart.
 Rather, it uses the Chart property to return the Chart object contained